Child Adoption Laws can help protect you and your child from uncertainty and confusion

 (c) An adoption in which the child is born in a foreign country and adopted under the laws of that country or readopted in Oregon;

-(d) An adoption in which the child is born in a foreign country and subsequently adopted in Oregon and in which the identity or whereabouts of the child’s birth parents are unknown; or
+(d) An adoption in which the child is born in a foreign country and subsequently adopted in Oregon and in which the identity or whereabouts of the childs birth parents are unknown; or

 (e) An adoption of an adult.

-109.347 Civil action for failure to pay for counseling; attorney fees.
 A birth parent aggrieved by the failure of a prospective adoptive parent or adoptive parent to pay the uninsured costs of adoption-related counseling required by ORS 109.346 may file a civil action in circuit court for payment or reimbursement of the uninsured costs of adoption-related counseling.
 The court shall award reasonable attorney fees and costs of the action to a prevailing birth parent.
 [2001 c.586 §3]

-109.350 Judgment of adoption.
 If, upon a petition for adoption duly presented and consented to, the court is satisfied as to the identity and relations of the persons, that the petitioner is of sufficient ability to bring up the child and furnish suitable nurture and education, having reference to the degree and condition of the parents, that, if applicable, the requirements of the Indian Child Welfare Act (25 U.S.C.
 1901 et seq.) have been met, and that it is fit and proper that such adoption be effected, a judgment shall be made setting forth the facts, and ordering that from the date of the judgment the child, to all legal intents and purposes, is the child of the petitioner.
 In an adoption subject to the Indian Child Welfare Act (25 U.S.C.
 1901 et seq.), the state court shall provide to the United States Secretary of the Interior a copy of the judgment together with the other information required by the Indian Child Welfare Act (25 U.S.C.
 1901 et seq.).
 [Amended by 1959 c.430 §4; 1983 c.302 §3; 2003 c.576 §152]

 109.353 Notice of voluntary adoption registry required before judgment entered; waiver.
 Before a judgment of adoption is entered, the agency or organization facilitating the adoption, or the attorney for the adoptive parents in an independent adoption, shall submit verification to the court that the parents of the child and the petitioners have been advised of the voluntary adoption registry established under ORS 109.450 and have been given information on how to access those services.
 The court may waive this requirement upon a finding of good cause.
 [1995 c.730 §5; 1999 c.160 §1; 2003 c.576 §153]

-109.360 Change of adopted child’s name.
 If in a petition for the adoption of a child a change of the child’s name is requested, the court, upon entering a judgment granting the adoption, may also provide in the judgment for the change of name without the notices required by ORS 33.420.
 [Amended by 1997 c.872 §24; 2003 c.576 §154]

-109.381 Effect of judgment of adoption.
 (1) A judgment of a court of this state granting an adoption, and the proceedings in such adoption matter, shall in all respects be entitled to the same presumptions and be as conclusive as if rendered by a court of record acting in all respects as a court of general jurisdiction and not by a court of special or inferior jurisdiction, and jurisdiction over the persons and the cause shall be presumed to exist.

 (2) Except for such right of appeal as may be provided by law, judgments of adoption shall be binding and conclusive upon all parties to the proceeding.
 No party nor anyone claiming by, through or under a party to an adoption proceeding, may for any reason, either by collateral or direct proceedings, question the validity of a judgment of adoption entered by a court of competent jurisdiction of this or any other state.

-(3) After the expiration of one year from the entry of a judgment of adoption in this state the validity of the adoption shall be binding on all persons, and it shall be conclusively presumed that the child’s natural parents and all other persons who might claim to have any right to, or over the child, have abandoned the child and consented to the entry of such judgment of adoption, and that the child became the lawful child of the adoptive parents or parent at the time when the judgment of adoption was rendered, all irrespective of jurisdictional or other defects in the adoption proceeding; after the expiration of such one-year period no one may question the validity of the adoption for any reason, either through collateral or direct proceedings, and all persons shall be bound thereby; provided, however, the provisions of this subsection shall not affect such right of appeal from a judgment of adoption as may be provided by law.
+(3) After the expiration of one year from the entry of a judgment of adoption in this state the validity of the adoption shall be binding on all persons, and it shall be conclusively presumed that the childs natural parents and all other persons who might claim to have any right to, or over the child, have abandoned the child and consented to the entry of such judgment of adoption, and that the child became the lawful child of the adoptive parents or parent at the time when the judgment of adoption was rendered, all irrespective of jurisdictional or other defects in the adoption proceeding.
+After the expiration of the one-year period no one may question the validity of the adoption for any reason, either through collateral or direct proceedings, and all persons shall be bound thereby.
+However, the provisions of this subsection shall not affect the right of appeal from a judgment of adoption as may be provided by law.
+[Subsections (1), (2) and (3) enacted as 1959 c.609 §§2,3,4; subsection (4) derived from 1959 c.609 §6; 2003 c.576 §155; 2005 c.22 §89]

-109.385 Certain adoptions in foreign nations recognized; evidence.
 (1) An adoption in any foreign nation under the laws of such nation of a person who is at the time of the adoption a national of such nation by adoptive parents at least one of whom is a citizen of the United States shall be recognized as a valid and legal adoption for all purposes in the State of Oregon if the adoption is valid and legal in the foreign nation wherein the adoption occurred.

 (2) The certificate of a judge of a court of general jurisdiction under the seal of the judge or the seal of the court in any foreign nation with respect to the adoption of a national of such foreign nation by adoptive parents at least one of whom is a citizen of the United States that all pertinent laws of such foreign nation have been complied with and the adoption is in all respects legal and valid shall be prima facie evidence in any court in the State of Oregon in any proceeding that such adoption was in fact legal and valid.
 Such certificate shall be prima facie evidence even if under the laws of the foreign nation the adoption is an administrative procedure and is not within the jurisdiction of the court or the judge making the certificate.
 [1961 c.95 §§2,3]

-109.390 Authority of Department of Human Services or child-caring agency in adoption proceedings.
-Where the Department of Human Services or an approved child-caring agency has the right to consent to the adoption of a child, the department or agency may:
+When the Department of Human Services or an approved child-caring agency has the right to consent to the adoption of a child, the department or agency may:

 (2) Appear in court where a proceeding for the adoption of the child is pending.

-(3) Give or withhold consent in loco parentis to the adoption of the child only in accordance with ORS 109.316.
-[1957 c.710 §14; 1971 c.401 §6]
+(3) Give or withhold consent in loco parentis to the adoption of the child only in accordance with ORS 109.316 (Consent by Department of Human Services or approved child-caring agency of this state).
+[1957 c.710 §14; 1971 c.401 §6; 2005 c.22 §90]

-109.400 Adoption report form.
 (1) When a petition for adoption is filed with a court, the petitioner or the attorney thereof shall file with the petition an adoption report form as provided in ORS 432.415.

 (2) Notwithstanding ORS 7.211, if the court enters a judgment of adoption, the clerk of the court shall review the personal particulars filled in on the form, shall fill in the remaining blanks on the form, shall certify the form and mail it to the State Registrar of the Center for Health Statistics as the adoption report as required under ORS 432.415.
 [1959 c.430 §1; 1983 c.709 §41; 1997 c.783 §45; 2003 c.576 §156]

-109.410 Certificate of adoption; form; fee; persons eligible to receive copy; status.
 (1) The clerk of the court having custody of the adoption file shall issue upon request a certificate of adoption to the adopted person, the adoptive parents or parent, their attorney of record, in the proceeding, or to any child-placing agency which gave consent to the adoption.
 The certificate shall be substantially in the following form:

 CERTIFICATE OF ADOPTION